econia-labs/emojicoin-dot-fun/src/typescript/frontend/README.md

 pnpm run start --port 3001
 ```

-We use `--port 3001` as an example here.
-You can use whatever you want, but generally the `postgrest` api occupies `port 3000`.
+We use `--port 3001` as an example here because generally the `postgrest` api
+occupies `port 3000`.
+You can choose any port you want.

 This project uses [`next/font`].